 The easiest way to find enough formula-based, professionally-written exam questions is to sign up for an exam simulator.

-Why not check out the PM Exam Simulator and practice with some of the free questions?
-You can download 21 formula-based free PMP sample questions.
+Why not check out the PM Exam Simulator and practice with some of the free pmp exam questions first before deciding to purchase the premium version.

 The PDF download document has two sections: